Nawaz didn’t want to be shifted to hospital

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The medical board that examined Nawaz twice on July 30, 31, specifically mentioned that the PML-N chief was not willing to stay at Pims and wanted to be shifted back to Adiala Jail where he has been incarcerated after AC handed down a verdict against him just three weeks before the elections.
+The medical board that examined Nawaz twice on July 30, 31, specifically mentioned that PML-N chief was not willing to stay at Pims and wanted to be shifted back to Adiala Jail where he has been incarcerated after Accountability Court handed down a verdict against him just three weeks before the elections.

 Nawaz’ medical report says, “The patient is asking to be shifted back.”
 On Tuesday when the doctors again examined the PML-N chief, the medical board again mentioned, “The patient has been persistently asking to be sent back.”

-The medical board that examined Nawaz twice on July 30, 31, specifically mentioned that the PML-N chief was not willing to stay at Pims and wanted to be shifted back to Adiala Jail where he has been incarcerated after AC handed down a verdict against him just three weeks before the elections.
+The medical board that examined Nawaz twice on July 30, 31, specifically mentioned that PML-N chief was not willing to stay at Pims and wanted to be shifted back to Adiala Jail where he has been incarcerated after Accountability Court handed down a verdict against him just three weeks before the elections.

 Nawaz’ medical report says, “The patient is asking to be shifted back.”
 On Tuesday when the doctors again examined the PML-N chief, the medical board again mentioned, “The patient has been persistently asking to be sent back.”